| THE

 bend was negotiated without hitting any trees.
 I reckon Gordon missed

+his vocation as a rally driver.
 As we approached the main road the gradient shallowed to the point

 where we could actually stop & prepare to rush the pool at the side